-The following candidate statement was written prior to Aimee's election as secretary of the Student Assembly Board of Directors.
+The following candidate statement was written prior to Jillian's election as secretary of the Student Assembly Board of Directors.

 "Take charge of your professional destiny!" are the first words on APTA's Leadership Development page.
 This phrase resonates highly in my mind as I reflect upon APTA's vision statement.
 In order to transform society, we must improve the human experience and optimize movement.
 I have chosen to improve the human experience through leadership.
 Ergo, I am running for Student Assembly Secretary and hope to use my role to promote student involvement so we may all take charge of our professional destinies.

 I first became a leader when I started cheerleading.
 As a two-year captain, I competed at the state level and went on to collegiate and semi-professional teams.
 This sport taught me to represent my school and community with professionalism and positivity.
 During my undergraduate career, my leadership responsibilities continued as student ambassador.
 I spoke at events and met with students as well as families to promote my university and health majors.